-(8) The Roca Honda Royalty is subject to the right of the payor to purchase the royalty for US\$5 million at any time prior to the first royalty payment becoming due thereunder.
-(9) The royalties on the Roughrider Project and Russell Lake and Russell Lake South Projects are represented by the same royalty instrument.
-Skyharbour Resources Ltd. ("Skyharbour") is currently operating as an earn-in partner with Rio Tinto on the Russell Lake and Russell Lake South projects.
+(9) Royalty subject to the right of the payor to purchase the royalty for US\$5 million at any time prior to the first royalty payment becoming due thereunder.

+(10) The royalties on the Roughrider Project and Russell Lake and Russell Lake South projects are represented by the same royalty instrument.